MiWCryptoCurrencyMinerAgent/MA-DebianLiveConf/README.md

 To install this debian-live toolkit, do: apt-get install live-boot live-boot-doc live-boot-initramfs-tools live-build live-config live-config-doc live-config-sysvinit live-manual-html live-manual-txt live-tools

-If you wish to compile the miners, you will need to clone the ptsminer and primeminer repos from https://github.com/thbaumbach/
+If you wish to compile the miners, you will need to clone the appropraite repo  or otherwise

 Care should be taken with trusting miner binaries from unknown sources.
 -----------------------------------------------------------------------